 This chapter contains three main sections.
 Section II provides an overview of the FTC's general review process, including the steps merging firms generally must follow and a brief discussion of the FTC's view of the relevant geographic and product markets.
 Section III discusses merger remedies in the pharmaceutical sector, and what parties can expect from an FTC consent decree.
 Section IV discusses recent developments in US merger review in the pharmaceutical sector, including potential changes to FTC policy towards certain divestiture remedies.

-For HSR-reportable transactions, the FTC's review of pharmaceutical deals generally follows the same process as mergers in other industries: reviewing a submitted HSR filing, engaging in discussions with the parties, requesting and reviewing additional information about any overlapping products and, if necessary, negotiating and approving a settlement.
+For HSR-reportable transactions, the FTC's review of pharmaceutical deals generally follows the same process as mergers in other industries: reviewing a submitted HSR filing, engaging in discussions with the parties, requesting and reviewing additional information about any overlapping products or services and, if necessary, negotiating and approving a settlement.
 However, the FTC's experience with prescription drugs has also led to some particular procedures in reviewing mergers in this industry, as described further below.

 The process begins when the transacting parties submit general information about their companies and the proposed transaction in the HSR filing form.
 Once each of the parties have filed their respective HSR forms, the FTC has 30 days for its preliminary review.
 The parties may not close the transaction during this 30-day waiting period.
 In its preliminary review, the FTC may require additional documents and information from the companies, and engage in discussions and meetings with the parties.
 For pharmaceutical transactions, the FTC will provide the parties with a standardised chart to be completed with specific information about each company's existing and pipeline products to expedite the agency's identification and review of any potential overlaps.
-If the FTC determines that the proposed transaction does not raise any antitrust concerns or questions warranting further investigation, it may terminate the 30-day waiting period (referred to as 'early termination'), or simply allow the waiting period to expire without further action.
+If the FTC determines that the proposed transaction does not raise any antitrust concerns or questions warranting further investigation, it may terminate the 30-day waiting period (referred to as 'early termination'),4 or simply allow the waiting period to expire without further action.
 Following early termination or the expiry of the waiting period, the parties may close the transaction.
-If, however, the FTC cannot resolve its questions or concerns about the potential competitive effects of the transaction in the initial waiting period, it may issue a Second Request, which extends the timeline of the agency's review and allows the FTC to delve more closely into a transaction.4 A Second Request is a detailed request for additional information from each of the parties, including both documents and data, and its issuance 'stops the clock' for the FTC's review period.
-Once each of the parties has declared that they have 'substantially complied' with their respective Second Requests, the FTC has 30 days either to complete its review, by closing its investigation or negotiating and entering into a settlement with the parties to remedy any competitive concerns, or to take legal action to block the merger in federal court or through the FTC's administrative process.5 However, for proposed transactions in the pharmaceutical agency, given the particular nature of the products at issue, and the extremely broad nature of a Second Request, it is not uncommon for parties to choose not to substantially comply with the request and instead provide the FTC with more targeted information about the products at issue to either attempt to resolve the agency's concerns or negotiate a remedy in the most efficient way possible.
-If the parties agree to a settlement (typically a divestiture) to alleviate any FTC concerns about harm to competition from the proposed merger, the parties and the FTC staff will work with the FTC Compliance Division to draft a settlement agreement.6 The settlement must be approved by the directors of the Bureau of Competition and the Bureau of Economics, and ultimately by a vote of the full Commission.
+If, however, the FTC cannot resolve its questions or concerns about the potential competitive effects of the transaction in the initial waiting period, it may issue a Second Request, which extends the timeline of the agency's review and allows the FTC to delve more closely into a transaction.5 A Second Request is a detailed request for additional information from each of the parties, including both documents and data, and its issuance 'stops the clock' for the FTC's review period.
+Once each of the parties has declared that they have 'substantially complied' with their respective Second Requests, the FTC has 30 days either to complete its review, by closing its investigation or negotiating and entering into a settlement with the parties to remedy any competitive concerns, or to take legal action to block the merger in federal court or through the FTC's administrative process.6 However, for proposed transactions in the pharmaceutical agency, given the particular nature of the products at issue, and the extremely broad nature of a Second Request, it is not uncommon for parties to choose not to substantially comply with the request and instead provide the FTC with more targeted information about the products at issue to either attempt to resolve the agency's concerns or negotiate a remedy in the most efficient way possible.
+If the parties agree to a settlement (typically a divestiture) to alleviate any FTC concerns about harm to competition from the proposed merger, the parties and the FTC staff will work with the FTC Compliance Division to draft a settlement agreement.7 The settlement must be approved by the directors of the Bureau of Competition and the Bureau of Economics, and ultimately by a vote of the full Commission.

-To determine the relevant product market, the FTC will examine how different products interact with each other in terms of price and substitutability.
+To determine the relevant product market or markets, the FTC will examine how different products interact with each other in terms of price and substitutability.
 For transactions involving prescription drugs, the agency will evaluate how certain drugs are prescribed to and used by patients, working with both healthcare providers and physicians to determine which pharmaceutical products are interchangeable for treating particular conditions.
 The FTC will also examine whether two particular drugs are used in the same way.
 For example, two branded drugs in the same general therapeutic category but with different product attributes and labelling may be used by patients similarly, such that pricing decisions for each drug closely affect the other.
 In this case, the drugs would be likely to be considered as part of the same product market.
 By contrast, two branded products in the same general therapeutic category could be aimed at different types of patients, or have different side effects for particular patients, and could thus be considered part of two separate product markets.
 Products may also be distinguished based on the mechanisms for their use or the means by which they are administered.
 For example, the market for an injectable product may be distinguishable from the market for an oral medication aimed at treating the same condition.

 Generally, the FTC views branded or innovative prescription drugs and generic prescription drugs as competing in two distinct product markets.
 Under the 1984 Drug Price Competition and Patent Term Restoration Act, known as the Hatch-Waxman Act, generic prescription drugs that are bioequivalent to a branded version and that have the same labelling may be substituted by a pharmacist for patient use without specific permission from the prescriber.
 Under Hatch-Waxman, generic drugs may be launched in the market upon the expiry of the branded product's patent, or if before such expiry, with certification to the FDA that the generic version does not infringe the branded product's patent.
 When multiple generic versions of a particular branded drug enter the market, those generics will compete with each other on price.
 By contrast, the branded version of the same drug will typically stay priced at or above its pre-generic entry level to continue earning as much as possible from sales to patients and prescribers who prefer to use the branded product instead of moving to the generic version.
 Thus, when two merging companies each have a branded drug that treats the same condition, the FTC will carefully scrutinise the transaction.
 Similarly, mergers between companies that each have generic drugs that are substitutable for the same branded drug will also be closely evaluated.
 But because of the different pricing strategies companies pursue for branded and generic drugs, a merger between a company with a branded product and a company with a substitutable generic typically draws less scrutiny, unless the relevant generic product will be or is the only generic substitute (or perhaps is one of only two) on the market.

 As part of its review, the FTC will also consider whether each company also has products in development or pending FDA approval, commonly referred to as pipeline products, that may compete against the other party's pipeline or marketed products.
 By evaluating pipeline products in the antitrust review process, the FTC is able to assess a company's full portfolio of assets, including intellectual property and research and development efforts, rather than just its products currently on the market.
-The FTC has a stated goal of encouraging innovation in healthcare markets, and ensuring that merging companies continue to bring new or improved products to patients.8 Evaluating the parties' pipeline products also relates to this goal, as the agency may tailor its review or structure an eventual settlement in a way designed to incentivise the parties to successfully bring the new product into the market.
+The FTC has a stated goal of encouraging innovation in healthcare markets, and ensuring that merging companies continue to bring new or improved products to patients.9 Evaluating the parties' pipeline products also relates to this goal, as the agency may tailor its review or structure an eventual settlement in a way designed to incentivise the parties to successfully bring the new product into the market.